laravel/docs/reverb.md

 php artisan reverb:start
 ```

-By default, the Reverb server will be started on port 8080 of host 0.0.0.0.
-This makes it accessible from all network interfaces.
+By default, the Reverb server will be started on port 8080 of host 0.0.0.0, making it accessible from all network interfaces.

-Should you need to use a custom host or port, you may do so by utilizing the `host` and `port` options when starting the server:
+Should you need to use a custom host or port, you may do so by utilizing the `--host` and `--port` options when starting the server:

 ```sh
 php artisan reverb:start --host=127.0.0.1 --port=9000